marcin-golebiowski/wevo.NET/README.md

 # wevo.NET

-A simple evolutionary computation library for .NET
+A simple evolutionary algorithms computation library for .NET